Module 03: Layers

 return output

-The elegance is in the simplicity.
-Matrix multiplication handles all the feature combinations in one operation, and broadcasting handles adding the bias vector to every sample in the batch.
-This single method enables every linear transformation in neural networks.
+After the heavy lifting of GEMM is done, broadcasting efficiently handles adding the bias vector to every sample in the batch.
+This single matmul method essentially powers every linear transformation in modern neural networks.

 Weight Initialization